metta-systems/libsss-rs/doc/spec.md

 ## 1 Introduction

-SSS builds on SST, SPDY, QUIC and CurveCP protocols.
+SSS is an application-level data transfer protocol suitable for many purposes, such as audio, video, file transfers, RPC calls, text messaging or secure VPN-like tunneling.
+It provides a simple stream abstraction similar to TCP but with ability to multiplex a number of such streams asynchronously inside a single connection session.

 SSS provides the following set of features:
  * Multiplex many application streams onto one secure network connection
  * Streams with hereditary structure: applications can spawn lightweight streams from existing ones
    * Efficient: no 3-way handshake on startup or TIME-WAIT on close
    * Supports request/response transactions without serializing onto one stream
-   * General out-of-band signaling: control requests already in progress
+   * General out-of-band signaling: control already in progress requests
  * Both reliable and best-effort delivery in a semantically unified model
    * supports messages/datagrams of any size: no need to limit size of video frames, RPC responses, etc.
  * Dynamic prioritization of application's streams
    * e.g., load visible parts of a web page first, change priorities when user scrolls
  * End-to-end cryptographic security

+SSS builds on SST, SPDY, QUIC and CurveCP protocols.

+SST is the basis for overall protocol structure.

-SPDY and QUIC extend with packet framing, encoding and a set of goals to achieve (see below).
+SPDY and QUIC extend it with packet framing, encoding and a set of goals to achieve (see below).

 CurveCP adds opaque cryptoboxes for all crucial contents and a session initiation protocol.